Pingping1997/PingpingWang-Blog/timeline.md

 permalink: /timeline/
 description: "PhD journey & life milestones"
 # Optional: uncomment if your theme supports header images
 header-img: img/bg-walle.jpg
 ---

 <!--
 HOW TO USE
-1) Save this file as timeline.html (or timeline.md) inside your Jekyll site.
-2) Adjust the front matter above to match your theme (e.g., layout: page/post).
-3) Replace events[] below with your real milestones.
+- Edit the events[] array below with your milestones.
-4) (Optional) Move images into /img/timeline/... and update paths accordingly.

-Notes
-- This is a self-contained page: no external CSS/JS needed.
-- It supports filtering by category (PhD, Research, Publications, Teaching, Travel, Sports, Personal...) and free‑text search.
+- Dates can be "YYYY", "YYYY-MM", or "YYYY-MM-DD".
-- It auto-sorts by date (newest first) and groups by year.
+- Display shows "YYYY-MM"; sorting groups by year.
-- Deep-linking: you can use ?cat=PhD or ?q=paper to pre-filter/search.
 -->

 <style>